 How Permits and Inspections Protect You

-In reality, these are a protection to you as the homeowner!
+In reality, the purpose of building permits and inspections are to protect you as the homeowner!

 In the State of Minnesota, our cities care about people having good, safe housing.
 Our state encourages maintaining your home and takes home construction seriously.